TechnologyBrewery/habushu/README.md

 #### skipPoetryLockUpdate ####

-Enables skipping the update of the poetry lock file on build.
-Note if the lock file does not exist then the install will recreate it regardless of this configuration.
-If the lock file has a mismatch with the toml definition then the build will fail.
+Typically enabled when running CI, this configuration enables skipping the update of Poetry's lock file via `poetry lock`.
+If `poetry.lock` does not exist, the subsequent execution of `poetry install` will create it regardless of this configuration.
+If `poetry.lock` has a mismatch with its `pyproject.toml` definition, the build will fail.

 Default: `false`